awslabs/aws-simple-ec2-cli/BUILD.md

 ### Run All Tests

-The full suite includes license-test, go-report-card, and more.
+The full suite includes unit tests, end-to-end tests, license-test, and more.
 See the full list in the [makefile](./Makefile).
 NOTE: some tests require AWS Credentials to be configured on the system:

 ```
 $ make test